rita33cool1/qasystem_app/README.md

 # Q&A system
 ---
+This application is firstly developed by penguin210135

 ## Introduction
 This application implements a question and answer system, which is designed to let users can ask questions and get the answers they want more quickly.
 By adding expertises to questions lets system use these expertises to choose user's friends who has high priority to these and transport question to them.

 Current features:
 1. Register